Where to Add Source Citations to Your Family History Book

 Why endnotes are superior to footnotes in your family history books:

 When writing for a general audience, you want to be as brief as possible while still sharing an engaging story.
-To do this, you need to augment your citation bulk and page design.
+To do this, you need to augment your citations and page design.

 Repeated use of the same footnote each time you reference a source adds bulk to your publication.
-There are ways to write a full citation and the short citation, but nothing can compete with a cross-reference of an endnote.
+Of course, there are ways to write a full citation and the short citation, but nothing can compete with a cross-reference of an endnote.

 If a source is 'iv' in chapter one and you want to reference it multiple times within this chapter, you simply insert the 'iv' superscript each time you want to cite it.
 Two little letters and one full citation at the end of a chapter will take up less space in your final book than other combinations.